tahasinx/live-connect/README.md

 - **Peer Logic**: Edit the JavaScript section in HTML files
 - **Video Layout**: Adjust video container styles in CSS
 - **Timeout Settings**: Modify `idleLimit` variable (currently 15 minutes)

+## 🛑 Limitations (Current Version)

+- **Two-Peer Limit**: Only two users can join and communicate in a session.
+No group chat or multi-party calls are supported.
+- **Static Peer IDs**: Peer IDs are hardcoded for demo/testing.
+No dynamic peer discovery or user registration.
+- **No Authentication**: Anyone with the peer ID can connect; there is no user authentication or authorization.
+- **No Persistent Chat**: Messages are not stored or persisted; chat is session-based only.
+- **No File Sharing**: Only text messages and media streams (audio/video) are supported.
+- **No Push Notifications**: No desktop or mobile push notifications for incoming calls/messages.
+- **No Server-Side Signaling**: PeerJS cloud server is used for signaling; not suitable for production scale or privacy.
+- **No Mobile App**: This is a web-only solution; not packaged as a native mobile app.
+- **No Screen Sharing**: Only camera/microphone streams are supported.
+- **No Recording**: No built-in call or message recording features.

 ## 📝 API Reference